-The angel, to his credit, returns to the dreamer, but it’s too late— they’ve grown up, chosen their approach to life, and it is too late to change.
-The maiden Queen has become an independent ruler, and is armed against its childhood friend.
+The angel, to his credit, returns to the dreamer, but it’s too late—she is grown up, chosen her approach to life, and it is too late to change.
+The “maiden Queen” has become an independent ruler and is armed against its childhood friend.
 The fact that the dreamer is entering old enough age to be finding grey hairs suggests that a lot of time has passed, despite the use of the word “soon”—this is, after all, a dream, where time is relative.

 It is important to note that these poems align with the beginning of the French Revolution, which Blake, an Englishman, supported.
 He had strongly hoped that it would bring about important change, a hope that quickly shifted to despair at the start of The Reign of Terror, a violent outbreak of political rivalry that was responsible for the deaths of over thirty thousand people.
-The occurrence of these events, followed by his own reported disillusionment with contemporary social practices—including the Enlightenment, institutionalized religion, and marital tradition—gave his poetry a deep, introspective, and often dark meaning to reflect his own state of being for the time.
+The occurrence of these events, followed by his own reported disillusionment with contemporary social practices—including the Enlightenment, institutionalized religion, and marital tradition—gave William Blake’s poems a deep, introspective, and often dark meaning to reflect his own state of being for the time.

 When Blake was around nine years old, he had a vision of angels.
 He saw he was walking through the countryside and suddenly encountered a tree filled with angels.
 So, from early childhood, he had a fascination with these extraordinary creatures.